-- PPMD Coronavirus Recommendations – this web page is developed for an American audience but has good information focused on people living with Duchenne muscular dystrophy, which may be useful for people in Australia with DMD and others living with similar muscle wasting conditions
+- PPMD COVID-19 Information Centre – this web page is developed for an American audience but has good information focused on people living with Duchenne muscular dystrophy, which may be useful for people in Australia with DMD and others living with similar muscle wasting conditions.

-- Association of British Neurologists Guidance on COVID-19 for people with neurological conditions, their doctors and carers – 22 March 2020 Experts in neurological subspecialities have attempted to estimate the risk associated with COVID-19 from each neurological condition or its treatment.
+- Association of British Neurologists Guidance on COVID-19 for people with neurological conditions, their doctors and carers – 22 March 2020 Experts in neurological sub-specialties have attempted to estimate the risk associated with COVID-19 from each neurological condition or its treatment.
 This includes risks for each type of neuromuscular condition and the impact of different treatments from neuromuscular conditions

-- Muscular Dystrophy UK – Detailed guidance on risks from coronavirus for people with muscle-wasting conditions – this web page is targeted to a UK audience but contains some helpful information that is relevant regardless of where you live
+- Muscular Dystrophy UK – Information & advice for people with muscle-wasting conditions – this web page is targeted to a UK audience but contains some helpful information that is relevant regardless of where you live

-- Respiratory Care Recommendations – Myotonic.org – targeted to people with Myotonic Dystrophy but useful advice for those with other neuromuscular conditions that use non-invasive ventilation or cough assist.
+- Myotonic Dystrophy Foundation COVID-19 including Respiratory Care Recommendations – targeted to people with Myotonic Dystrophy but useful advice for those with other neuromuscular conditions that use non-invasive ventilation or cough assist.

 Updates on MDQ’s services:

 South-east Queensland is back under lockdown conditions but MDQ is still operating as an essential service with many of our staff are working remotely.
 Our Client Centre is temporarily closed and the hydrotherapy program is on hold too as pools have been closed, but individual Allied Health appointments are still going ahead under strict infection control.